2 men wrongly convicted in California are declared innocent - KESQ

 Defense attorneys said the case was the first brought under a law that guarantees compensation for defendants who have their cases thrown out and also allows them to present evidence proving their innocence.

-Glass and Rayford were 17 and 18, respectively, when they were arrested after a 2004 shooting during an altercation involving a group of teens at a home in Lancaster, north of Los Angeles.
+Glass and Rayford were 17 and 18, respectively, when they were arrested after a shooting during an altercation involving a group of teens in Lancaster, north of Los Angeles.
 Two people were struck by gunfire, but the injuries were not serious, according to court filings.

 Both defendants were convicted of 11 counts of attempted murder and sentenced to 11 consecutive life sentences.